-- 5.1 The parties have the right to attend the hearing and to be assisted or represented by any person (whether legally qualified or not) such as a relative, friend, their solicitor or counsel. - 5.2 The parties will be entitled to address the members of the panel at the hearing and question any other party if given permission to do so by the panel.
-They will also be able to provide further information in support of their case on any points upon which the council has sought further clarification or explanation. - 5.3 Each party will have a maximum of 20 minutes to make their representations and present their evidence unless there are some exceptional reasons to justify a longer period. - 5.4 There is a presumption that any hearing will take place in public so that the subcommittee's decisions can be made in an accountable and transparent way, but on occasions it may be necessary to exclude the public and members of the press if the sub-committee considers that it is in the public interest to do so.
+- 5.1 The parties have the right to attend the hearing and to be assisted or represented by any person (whether legally qualified or not) such as a relative, friend, their solicitor or counsel. - 5.2 Each party will be entitled to address the members of the panel at the hearing and question any other party if given permission to do so by the panel.
+They will also be able to provide further information in support of their case on any points upon which the council has sought further clarification or explanation. - 5.3 Each party will have the opportunity to make their representations and present their evidence.
+During the presentation of each case, each party category is allocated fifteen minutes to make their case.
+The time allocation can be altered at the chair's discretion according to the circumstances of each individual panel meeting.
+Any person who has not submitted a representation is not permitted to speak at the meeting unless they have notified the council in the notice of hearing document sent out 10 working days before the hearing that they are representing or assisting someone who has made a representation. - 5.4 There is a presumption that any hearing will take place in public so that the subcommittee's decisions can be made in an accountable and transparent way, but on occasions it may be necessary to exclude the public and members of the press if the sub-committee considers that it is in the public interest to do so.
 Members will consider that matter having regard to any exempt information which may need to be disclosed by any of the parties during the hearing.